AkvamaroGlacirivero/EnchantIcon/README.md

 # 附魔标签

+## I want to add support for [insert mod name]!

+You can add your own icons for enchantments not covered by this mod via resource pack.

+No code required!
+Just some simple json files.

+*Detailed instructions are incoming*

+## Supported Versions

+ - 🤔 = not sure
+ - ✓ = supported
+ - 🚧 = WIP
+ - ∅ = No loader support

 |        | Fabric | Forge | NeoForge | Quilt |
 |--------|--------|-------|----------|-------|
 | 1.14   | 🤔     | 🤔    |          |       |